dojscart/remote-payments-developer-docs/docs-site/docs/payment-methods/google-pay.md

 ---
 title: "Google Pay"
-weight: 3

 ---

-{{< lead >}}Google Pay provides a fast, simple and secure way to pay using the cards saved on Google accounts.{{< /lead >}}
+>Google Pay provides a fast, simple and secure way to pay using the cards saved on Google accounts.

-You can accept Google Pay payments on your site using the [Online checkout](/accept-payments/online-checkout/).
-Using Google Pay in the Online checkout requires to add Wallet.
+## How it works

 **Supported Card Networks:**